|Prep Time||Cook Time||Total Time|

-It’s a brioche like sweet bread that is usually braided and decorated with red coloured eggs and sesame seeds.
+It’s a brioche like sweet bread that is usually braided and decorated with red coloured eggs and sesame seeds or almond flakes.

 The distinctive flavours of tsoureki come from mahleb, an aromatic spice made from cherries seeds and mastic.
 Mastic is a resin obtained from Pistachio lentiscus (mastic tree) both found in specialty shops.
 Alternatively orange zest and vanilla can be used to flavour the bread.

 In our recipe we’ve added a little bit of Canada and sweetened our Easter bread with our dark robust.

 It makes a lovely treat for breakfast and so delicious in a bread and butter pudding.

 - 3 tsp yeast

 - 620g plain flour